By Hannah Johnson

-Pro Tip: Selling foreign rights is not a back-up plan for poor book sales in your own home market.
+Pro Tip: You’re more likely to sell translation rights if your book is already selling well in your home market.
 Publishers and agents will look very closely at your book sales and publishing history before deciding to work with you.

 Many unpublished authors go to the Frankfurt Book Fair to find a literary agent and leave disappointed.
 If this is your goal, keep in mind that agents use their limited time in Frankfurt to sell rights for books they already represent, not necessarily to find new clients.
 In order to gain entry to the Literary Agents Center in Frankfurt, you’ll need to have a pre-arranged appointment with an agent exhibiting there.
 You’ll be turned away if you come to the Agents Center without a documented appointment, which must be arranged in advance of the Fair.